MStenke/labs/calm/lab1/calm_workshop_lab1.rst

 .. note:: In general, the Blueprint creation flow goes:

-1. Create Object in Application Overview or select existing object from the workspace or the Overview panel.
+1. Create a Service in Application Overview or select existing service from the workspace or the Overview panel.
-2. Configure the object in the configuration pane.
+2. Configure the Service object in the configuration pane.
-3. Repeat for each object.
+3. Repeat for each Service object.
 4. Connect dependencies in the workspace.

 Let’s get started by setting up the basics